Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 ## Abilities
 ### Physicality
 Ljörn fights with a spear and shield, and his combat abilities with weapons are slightly above average.
 He knows Glíma and learned how to do basic blocks, strikes, and disarms.
-He has combat experience.

-Because Ljörn was shot in the shoulder with an arrow during a raid, his left arm was weakened.
+He has combat experience from several encounters, including a draugr, a wild bear, and two Norwegian Vikings.

+Ljörn's left arm is weak because of an arrow injury during a raid on his home village.
+He can hold his shield up fine, but he is more tired from taking blows.

 ### Hunting
 Ljörn can hunt deer.
 He hunts by throwing his spear at prey, aiming for the shoulder or flank.
+He also knows how to skin them for their hides.

+### Stealth
+Because of his hunting skill, Ljörn is also good at moving stealthily, especially in forest terrain.

+### Tree-climbing
+Ljörn once climbed a tree in an attempt to escape a bear.

 ### Rægtafl
 Ljörn knows how to play Rægtafl, but he isn't the best at it.